-Use the Channel Status screen to scan wireless LAN channel noises and view the results.
+Use this screen to scan for wireless LAN channel noises and view the results.
 Click Network Setting > Wireless > Channel Status.
 The screen appears as shown.
-Click Scan to scan the wireless LAN channels.
-You can view the results in the Channel Scan Result section.
+Click Scan to start, and then view the results in the Channel Scan Result section.
+It'll take about 15 seconds to finish scanning the wireless LAN channels.
+The value on each channel number indicates the number of Access Points (AP) using that channel.
+The Auto-channel-selection algorithm does not always directly follow the AP count; other factors about the channels are also considered.